mrNicky/crypto_trade_HFT/README.md

 - I use free api with limits, but you can subscribe a Premium API...

-- Every second, we check the price with this code, one improvement is to is kafka streaming and scala or python to perform transactions with milliseconds
+- Every second, we check the price with this code, one improvement is to use kafka streaming and scala or python to perform transactions with milliseconds instead of seconds

-- Use leverage with stoploss
+- Use leverage with stop loss

 - Make somes predictions